-Geoffrey is editor-in-chief and publisher of Ridgefield Magazine and five other titles published by TownVibe.
+Geoffrey is founder and former editor-in-chief of Ridgefield Magazine and five other titles, which he sold in the spring of 2020.
 He is a veteran of the magazine business—he was executive editor at National Review, a senior editor at Reader’s Digest, and an editor at MBA Jungle.
 He has written and edited hundreds of articles, book reviews, and editorials and his work has been nominated for two National Magazine Awards.
 He holds a BA (philosophy) from Hobart College and an MBA from NYU.
 He lives in Ridgefield with his wife, Martha, and two daughters.

 RIFF CREATIVE ADVISORY BOARD

 Lisa has more than 30 years of experience in Public Relations, Corporate Communications, and Community Outreach Programs.
 A principal in ClairStone Communications, LLC since 1988, she has created and executed dozens of dynamic communications strategies for Fortune 500 companies, emerging businesses, and non-profit organizations.
 Lisa manages social media platforms and writes for periodicals, blogs, and clients on subjects from antiques and annual reports to zinnias and zoos.
 A longtime resident of Fairfield, she enjoys the charms and challenges of things that grow, including homes, gardens, animals, and developing businesses.